brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 A terminal is an application you can open on your computer, in which you’ll be able to type commands in a command line interface (CLI).
-When you hit the <kbd>Enter</kbd> key, the command will be executed by a shell, and the result is displayed back in the terminal.
+When you hit the <kbd>Enter</kbd> key, the command will be executed by a program called a _shell_, and the result is displayed back in the terminal.

 In the early days of computing, video terminals were actual physical devices, used to execute commands onto a remote computer that could take